leggedrobotics/raisimOgre/README.md

 - ffmpeg (video recording, for OgreVis::startRecordingVideo method.
 The install instruction can be found at https://tecadmin.net/install-ffmpeg-on-linux/)

 ## Examples
-By default, we disable building raisim ogre examples.
-If you want to build examples we provide, you can enable this by setting RAISIM_OGRE_EXAMPLES flag to true;
+By default, we disable building examples.
+If you want to build them, you can enable them by setting RAISIM_OGRE_EXAMPLES=ON.
+For example,

 ```commandline
 cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=$LOCAL_BUILD -DCMAKE_INSTALL_PREFIX=$LOCAL_BUILD -DRAISIM_OGRE_EXAMPLES=True
 ```
-Executables will then be found from ```$LOCAL_BUILD/bin/```.
-If an example stops after execution, you can toggel by (Simulation -> uncheck Manual stepping from RaiSim Application Window).
+The executables are located at ```$LOCAL_BUILD/bin/```.
+Some examples do not start automatically.
+You should start simulation by unchecking "Simulation/Manual stepping" from the RaiSim Application Window.

 anymalOnHeightMap